 The United Nations passes UN Resolution 61/225 "World Diabetes Day" – the first UN Resolution for a non-communicable disease.

 The World Health Organization (WHO) adopts the overarching goal of a 25% reduction in premature mortality from NCDs by 2025 and nine voluntary targets on NCDs.
 These include 0% increase in diabetes and obesity prevalence and 80% access to essential medicines and devices by 2025.

 The secondUN High Level Meeting on NCDs is held to assess the progress made by Member States in tackling NCDs.
 The Outcome Document includes four time-bound commitments:

 Setting national NCD targets for 2025 by 2015

 Considering the development of national multisectoral policies and plans to achieve the 2025 national targets by 2015

 Reducing risk factors for NCDs by 2016

 Considering the strengthening of health systems to address NCDs through people-centred primary health care and Universal Health Coverage (UHC) by 2016.

-2018 will be a key year for IDF advocacy, with the UN High Level Meeting (HLM) on NCDs – which will assess, for the second time, countries’ progress on achieving their international NCD commitments.
-IDF launched a HLM call to action campaign in November 2017, asking governments to honour their commitments.
+The Third UN High Level Meeting (HLM) on NCDs is held to assess Member States progress on achieving their international NCD commitments.
+IDF launches a call to action requesting governments to honour their 2011 commitments.